 NO KNEAD Hot Cross Buns

-This no-knead version of Hot Cross Buns come out just like the classic version (see above), except the rise is a touch less than the classic version, it takes longer to rise, the dough has more ingredients (to make the end result as similar as possible) and the buns don't keep as well (Note 6).
-Watch the Kneaded Hot Cross Buns video below to see how to roll the dough into balls and pipe on the crosses.
-(Update: Watch the video in the Soft No Knead Dinner Rolls.
-Same base dough recipe!)
+This no-knead version of Hot Cross Buns come out just like the classic version (see above), except the buns rise a little bit less, and the dough takes longer to rise.
+The dough has more ingredients (to make the end result as similar as possible) and the buns don't keep quite as well (Note 6).
+Watch the Kneaded Hot Cross Buns video above to see how to roll the dough into balls and pipe on the crosses.
+Watch the video in the Soft No Knead Dinner Rolls for the dough (uses the same base dough recipe!)
 2.5 hours inactive time.

 - 2 tsp cinnamon powder

 - 2 tsp All Spice OR Mixed Spice

 - 1 - 2 oranges , zest only (Note 4)

 - 1 1/2 cups (210g) sultanas (Note 4)

 - 50g/ 3.5 tbsp unsalted butter, melted and cooled